petervdpas/goop2/docs/plan-public-bridge.md

 # Plan: Public Site Bridge

+> Question/Requirement: Is the bridge running on its own port and is it hiding '/p/<peer-id>/'?

 ## Summary

 Add a `public_addr` setting to the viewer that starts a second, minimal HTTP server exposing only the peer's site to the outside world.
 Visitors with a regular browser can view the site and read data (blog posts, leaderboards, pinboards) but cannot write, execute Lua, or access any admin functionality.